PHart3/2-groups-agda/Two-groups/README.md

   adjoint equivalences (`LoopK-adjeq.agda` and `KLoop-adjeq.agda`), thereby forming a biequivalence.
 Finally, we construct the triangulator (i.e., zig-zag identity) for these two pseudonatural equivalences, thereby making them into a biadjoint biequivalence (`Biadj-data/`).
-The full  biadjoint biequivalence is defined in `Biequiv-main.agda`.
+The biequivalence data is defined in `Biequiv-main.agda`, and the full biadjoint biequivalence (which includes the triangulator) is defined in `Biadj-biequiv-main`.
   We also get an equality between the two (2,1)-categories in question by way of univalence (`Equality-main.agda`).
-This equality follows from the fact that every biadjoint biequivalence induces an isomorphism of bicategories, which is proved in`../Bicats/`.
+This equality follows from the fact that every biadjoint biequivalence
+  induces an isomorphism of bicategories, which is proved in`../Bicats/`.

   Finally, we have extracted from this biequivalence the underlying type equivalence between coherent